linkerd/website/linkerd.io/content/2.10/features/protocol-detection.md

 {{< note >}}
-Since this annotation informs the behavior of meshed _clients_, it can be applied to services that use server-speaks-first protocols even if the service itself is not meshed.
+Since this annotation informs the behavior of meshed _clients_, it can be applied to unmeshed services as well as meshed services.
 {{< /note >}}

 Setting the opaque-ports annotation can be done by using the `--opaque-ports`